I have played sports my entire life. I still do. I love to compete, it’s in my DNA.

 Just A Game Core Values

-Identity is something that cannot be taken from you.
-When it is secure, performance becomes an expression of who you are, not a definition.
+When an athlete’s identity is secure, performance becomes an expression of who you are, not a definition of it.

 My Mental Models

-“The mind is powerful servant, but a dangerous master.”
+“The mind is a powerful servant, but a dangerous master.”

 These mental models are the philosophies and perspectives that fuel my creative and spiritual energy.
-Because sport is an energy game, I intentionally consume this type of content to stay anchored in my faith and discipline.
-Japanese culture, philosophy books, biblical parables, Mother Nature etc. They serve as the blueprints for a life and a business where the goal is to experience, and performance is a raw expression of the self.
-I encourage all of my athletes to consciously control what they consume.
+I intentionally consume this type of content to stay anchored in my faith and discipline.
+Reminding myself of thought patterns that inspire me.
+Japanese culture, Roman philosophy, biblical parables, Mother Nature etc. They serve as the blueprints for a life and a practice where the goal is to experience, and performance is able to become a raw expression of the self.
+I encourage all of my athletes to control the type of energy they are consuming.

 “Connected to everything, attached to nothing”